ray-project/ray/doc/source/cluster/cluster_under_construction/ray-clusters-on-kubernetes/user-guides/config.md

 It's ideal to size each Ray pod to take up the entire Kubernetes node on which it is scheduled.
 In other words, it’s best to run one large Ray pod per Kubernetes node.
-Broadly speaking, it is more efficient to use a few large Ray pods than many small ones.
+In general, it is more efficient to use a few large Ray pods than many small ones.
 The pattern of fewer large Ray pods has the following advantages:
 - more efficient use of each Ray pod's shared memory object store
 - reduced communication overhead between Ray pods
 - reduced redundancy of per-pod Ray control structures such as Raylets

-The CPU, GPU, and memory **limits** specified in the Ray container config will be automatically advertised to the Ray.
+The CPU, GPU, and memory **limits** specified in the Ray container config will be automatically advertised to Ray.
 These values will be used as the logical resource capacities of Ray pods in the head or worker group.
 (The resource capacities advertised to Ray may be overridden in the {ref}`rayStartParams`.)